 Finding Love and Jazz in St. Louis

 After fifteen years as principal horn in Pensacola, ten in Mobile, and eight years of teaching at UWF, I fell for my childhood sweetheart, Becky.
-We got married and I relocated to St. Louis.
+We got married, and I relocated to St. Louis.
 Now I had the freedom to explore more avenues musically.
-I wanted to study Jazz and St. Louis has a great jazz scene and a storied musical history.
-I grew up in New Orleans and jazz was in my blood.
+I wanted to study Jazz, and St. Louis has a great jazz scene and a storied musical history.
+I grew up in New Orleans, and jazz was in my blood.
 The Fleur De Lis had followed me up the Mississippi.

-I performed solo gigs as “Leenhorn”, with the horn and electronics.
-All alone on stage with my horn, I’d clap, snap, and beat my chest into a microphone with a looping station, to make the original backing tracks live.
+I performed solo gigs as “Leenhorn” with the horn and electronics.
+All alone on stage with my horn, I’d clap, snap, and beat my chest into a microphone with a looping station to make the original backing tracks live.
 Then I’d sing along and solo on the horn to jazz standards with some original tunes and fun pop covers.
-It was in many ways the hardest thing I’d ever done with the horn, and great fun.
-I love to sing too and this was something new for me to do solo.
-I’d been in the choir but I’d never been on stage crooning.
+It was, in many ways, the hardest thing I’d ever done with the horn, and great fun.
+I love to sing, too, and this was something new for me to do solo.
+I’d been in the choir, but I’d never been on stage crooning.
 Exploring my voice as an instrument was a new passion I didn’t know I had.

 Summer Swim and I’m Teaching Music Again

 I started teaching private music lessons to some neighbors whose kids needed help in the band.
-These were kids I’d been teaching to swim for the summer swim team so music lessons were an easy transition.
+These were kids I’d been teaching to swim for the summer swim team, so music lessons were an easy transition.
 I taught some piano, guitar, trumpet, trombone, and voice but no horn players.
-It was nice to focus on the musician instead of the horn when I was teaching and I enjoyed learning more about the other brass instruments.
+It was nice to focus on the musician instead of the horn when I was teaching, and I enjoyed learning more about the other brass instruments.

 Yoda and Obi-Wan Blow My Mind

 I soon found classical playing opportunities in St. Louis.
 It was while playing a concert with a woodwind quintet that I met Maestro Leon Burke.
-He hired me to play with the University City Symphony and I was back to playing principal horn in an orchestra.
-This is where I met Thomas Jostlein, (Obi-Wan), the associate principal of the St. Louis Symphony Orchestra.
+He hired me to play with the University City Symphony, and I was back to playing principal horn in an orchestra.
+This is where I met Thomas Jostlein (Obi-Wan), the associate principal of the St. Louis Symphony Orchestra.
 He performed Mozart’s 4th horn concerto with us and blew me away with his sound and phrasing.
 Then he blew my mind over a cup of coffee.

-He introduced me to Roger Rocco, (Yoda), a former tubist with the Chicago Symphony.
+He introduced me to Roger Rocco (Yoda), a former tubist with the Chicago Symphony.
 They showed me the real message in Arnold Jacobs’s teaching.
 This was the beginning of a new method of teaching music for me.
 I might sound like Yoda in a lesson but this scientific method is based on how our brain works when we perform physical tasks like walking or playing a sport, singing, or playing a musical instrument.
 All merely physical acts. http://www.rogerrocco.net/2021/

 “If you want to achieve freedom and joy on your instrument, Jeff is your teacher !
 I’ve seen firsthand how he transforms students into artists.”Thomas Jostlein

-Arnold Jacobs Myths Debunked
+The Arnold Jacobs Myths Debunked

 The Thought of Sound

 It’s singing in our aural imaginations allowing the musical idea to drive the physical movements.
-We are musical athletes and we know how to speak to the body when we play music.
+We are musical athletes, and we know how to speak to the body when we play music.
 We speak sound, not English.
 No words, just sound.
 It is a natural thing we do when we sing, and we can do it when we play. http://www.rogerrocco.net/2016/

 The Inner Musician

 That day with Thomas changed how I teach and think about music performance.
-It became a mental game of expanding my ability to let go and just sing, cutting out the middleman and allowing the inner musician to send clear signals from the brain to the body about what it wants.
+It became a mental game of expanding my ability to let go and sing, cutting out the middleman and allowing the inner musician to send clear signals from the brain to the body about what it wants.
 I stopped thinking of how my lips felt and let musical ideas drive my physical actions.
-I stopped talking about the body in lessons and used musical ideas to allow the student’s body to find the most efficient way to produce the sound.
+I stopped talking about the body in lessons and used musical ideas to allow the student’s bodies to find the most efficient way to produce the sound.

 My goal with students these days is to unlock the inner musician.
 The subconscious singer is the one who beats the heart and makes sure you are breathing while you are asleep.
 The natural musician in our bodies taping their foot at the sound of a snappy beat or hears a song that isn’t currently playing but is in the mind.
 The inner musician who can not only remember a song but sometimes can never forget it.